 A lease needs requires better credit, so that's a factor.

-How long will you keep the car?
-Corvallis drivers who keep their cars around for a while will pay less if they buy.
+How long will you keep the vehicle?
+Corvallis drivers who keep their vehicles around for a while will pay less if they buy.
 But just two or three years?
 Then leasing is the way to go.

-If your car might suffer a ding or two, like, say a work truck would, then buying's better.
+If your car might suffer a ding or two, like a work truck would, then buying's better.
 The auto leasing company will want their vehicle back at the lease end in tip top shape, and if repairs are needed, you'll pay.

-How many miles do you drive in and around the Corvallis area?
-Important to consider because leases have a mileage limit, and if you go over, you pay a hefty charge per mile when the lease is up.
+How far do you drive in and around the Corvallis area?
+Important to consider because leases have a mileage limit; if you go over, you pay a hefty charge per mile/kilometer when the lease is up.
 So high mileage Oregon drivers should definitely buy.